KHR00S/dashboard-airquality/README.md

 The `dashboard.py` script in the `Dashboard` folder contains the application to interactively explore the analyzed data.
 Run the script and navigate to the provided URL to access the dashboard.

-or you can open this link https://dashboard-air-quality-khr00s.streamlit.app/
+or you can open this link: https://khroos.streamlit.app

 Feel free to reach out if you have any questions or suggestions!